If you want a

 SEE CHART BELOW FOR PINOUTS!!!!

-3.How to Connect VAF Wiring
+3.How to Connect VAM Wiring

 To do this part find the MAF connector and cut it off about an inch from